tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func (gr *Graph) Op(opName string, name string, input []*GraphNode, device string, attrs map[string]interface{}) (node *GraphNode, err error)
 ```

-Op Adds a new Node to the Graph with the specified operation, this function
+Op adds a new Node to the Graph with the specified operation, this function
 could return an error if any of the mandatory attributes is not be present or
 the value is not the expected for this attribute.